nishiviu/code-guide-/Suggested-reading-.md

  The two pillars of JS — Part One (https://goo.gl/xsWA5t)

  The two pillars of JS — Part Two (https://goo.gl/fPDsoX)

+ ## Algorithms

+A graphic guide to algorithms. (http://algosaur.us/data-structures-basics/)

 # Books
 ## JavaScript